floweredscarf/su25/labs/lab12/index.md

 In a binary search tree, each tree node contains exactly one element.
 In a B-tree, instead of storing a single element per node, we will store *multiple* elements per node!
 A **2-3 tree** is a B-tree where a nodes can contain up to two elements.

-In a 2-3 tree each non-leaf node has either 2 or 3 children.
-Additionally, any non-leaf node **must** have one more child than element.
-That means that a node with 1 element must have 2 children, and a node with 2 elements must have 3 children.
+In a 2-3, tree each non-leaf node has either 2 or 3 children. **One invariant of B-trees is that any non-leaf node must have *one* more child than element**.
+That means that a node with 1 element must have
+2 children, and a node with 2 elements must have 3 children.

+{: .info}
-We refer to a node with N children as an "N-node", so a node with 1 element and 2 children would be called a 2-node, and a node with 2 elements and 3 children would be called a 3-node.
+>We refer to a node with N children as an "N-node", so a node with 1 element and 2 children would be called a 2-node, and a node with 2 elements and 3 children would be called a 3-node.

-Additionally, there are ordering invariants similar to the binary search tree.
-Nodes with 1 element and 2 children have the same invariant as a binary search tree, where elements in the left subtree must all be smaller; and elements in the right subtree must all be greater.
+Additionally, there are ordering invariants similar to the binary search tree: nodes with 1 element and 2 children have the same invariant as a binary search tree, where **elements in the left subtree must all be smaller; and elements in the right subtree must all be greater**.

-We can extend this to 3-nodes as well.
-First, the left element inside the node must be smaller than the right element inside the node.
-Nodes in the left subtree must be less than the smaller element; nodes in the middle subtree must be between the two elements;
-and nodes in the right subtree must be greater than the larger element.
+We can extend this to 3-nodes (nodes with 2 elements and 3 children) as well.
+First, the left element *inside* the node must be smaller than the right element *inside* the node.
+Nodes in the left *subtree* must be less than the smaller element *inside* the node.
+Nodes in the middle *subtree* must be between the two elements *inside* the node.
+Nodes in the right *subtree* must be greater than the larger element *inside* the node.

 As in binary search trees, these ordering invariants must recursively hold.
-For this lab we won't worry about what to do with equal elements.
+For this lab, we won't worry about what to do with duplicate elements.

 Here's an example of a 2-3 tree: